 He became abbot of Ripon and then bishop of Northumbria.
 He went back to France to be ordained, but when he returned to England, found that Chad was occupying his see.
 Archbishop Theodore of Canterbury had divided up the see and now persuaded Chad to go as bishop of the Mercians, leaving Wilfrid as bishop of York.
 He is said to have built the minster of York.

 An advocate of Roman practice

-During his tenure of the see, Wilfrid acted with great vigour and energy, founding Benedictine monasteries in preference to those of Celtic practice.
+During his tenure of the see, Wilfrid energetic in preaching and unafraid of disputes, acted with great vigour, founding Benedictine monasteries in preference to those of Celtic practice.
 At the Synod of Whitby (664) he was responsible for the success of the Roman party against the Celtic party in the dispute about the computation of the time of Easter.
 He kept a large household and acted with magnificence in the style of the Frankish bishops, although his own life was always simple and restrained.

 Disputes with Theodore of Canterbury about the division of Northumbria